 A message from york sport

-This remains the aim and it's great that they have been so well received.
+This remains the aim during the second national lockdown and it's great that the classes have been so well received.

 what it's all in aid of